-The last of my ancestors to come to the United States were Patrick Fallon and Julia Lally Fallon, my 2nd great-grandparents and poor Irish immigrants who arrived in Boston in 1897.
-For reasons unknown to me, they eventually returned to County Galway.
+The last of my ancestors to come to the United States were Patrick Fallon and Julia Lally Fallon, my 2nd great-grandparents.
+They were poor Irish immigrants who arrived in Boston in 1897 and for reasons unknown to me, they eventually returned to County Galway.

 Many of my ancestors were small business owners, as am I. My grandparents ran a restaurant for a couple decades in Maine.
 Richard Coffey owned a roofing and supply business in Philadelphia for a couple decades.
-John Nagle owned and ran a coal delivery company during the daytime and worked a night job too in order to help his family tough out the Great Depression.
+John Nagle owned and ran a coal delivery company during the day and then worked a night job in order to help his family through the Great Depression.
 Jerry St Onge owned National Granite in Montpelier, Vermont which had to be a really tough job in his day.
-I've noticed many of the men who did that kind of work didn't live to be very old.
+Many of the men who did that kind of work didn’t live to be very old.
 Haze McDougal Sr ran a small firearms dealership from his home probably to support his own gun collecting habit.
-Harriet Nagle Coffey made and sold doll clothing at a little shop located in the hotel where my great-grandfather John Coffey worked at in West Palm Beach during the winter.
-Just a generation beyond my great-grandparents though, most of my ancestors were farmers that owned and operated their own farms with the obvious exception being those in Philadelphia.
+Harriet Nagle Coffey made and sold doll clothing at a shop located in the hotel where my great-grandfather John Coffey worked at, in West Palm Beach during the winter.
+Just a generation beyond my great-grandparents though, most of my ancestors were farmers that owned and operated their own small, self-sufficient farms.

 I have many ancestors from these places